the-hypermedia-project/Hyperdrive/README.md

 }
 ```

-On success, we have a Representor, which allows us to view the attributes
+On success, we have a Representor, this is a structure representing the API
-associated with our resource, along with any relations to other resources in addition to
+resource.
+It includes relations to other resources along with information
-any transitions to other states we may be able to perform.
+about how we can transition from the current state to another.

 Our client understands the semantics behind “questions” and explicitly
-looks for a link to them on our API.
+looks for a transition to them on our API.

 ```swift
 if let questions = representor.links["questions"] {